shimjiyi/POS_Draft_for_Co-Authorship/architecture.md

 ## 4.1 Case Study: POS Applied to SASHI

+This project is not speculative or theoretical.
+It has been implemented in real environments with active user sessions and validated through extensive usage logs.
+Furthermore, the system design and outputs have received official feedback and technical evaluation from OpenAI, affirming its innovative approach and practical viability.

 The following case is not a simulation — it's a lived experiment.

 The POS (Personal Operating Soul) system has been directly applied to the real-life care of a companion animal named SASHI, using a multi-agent architecture built on emotional rhythm — not traditional multimodal sensors.